Flying Tigers 69th DRS Association in support of Chennault Aviation Academies proudly shares several opportunities to support the aviation community.

 - Eligible to be a flight instructor after the first year

-- College degree programs with Emory Riddle University and Purdue Global
+- College degree programs with Emory Riddle University or Purdue Global are available with 2-years of flight training credits

 - Dedicated Training Strategy Tailored to Each Individual Student